 Current work focusses on film composition and teaching music from her Mississauga-based music school Fortepiano Music Studio, www.julijanahajdinjak.com/fortepianomusicstudio, which opened in 2018.
 Select credits include “My Home, My Life” a TVO kids series (2020) and short film “Red Candle” for which she won Best Original Score at the Los Angeles Independent Shorts Awards.

 Tambura training began as a young member of Mississauga’s Croatian Martyrs Parish’s folklore ensemble Sljeme.
 Gifted rich bass voice soon became apparent.

 Arranged Croatian and classical music, taught and played the tamburica in an ensemble as a teenager.

 2010-2015 Bachelor of Music and Diploma in Opera at Wilfrid Laurier University, funded in part thanks to Merit Award support, helped further develop talent, creativity and voice.
 Activities included performing in Opera Laurier’s The Marriage of Figaro, Fauré’s Requiem, Neil Weisensel’s City Workers in Love and Mozart’s Coronation Mass.

 Paid performances have included Schubert’s Die Schöne Müllerin, Mahler’s Songs of a Wayfarer and Vaughn Williams’s Songs of Travel, singing with Oshawa Opera and studying at Stratford’s Summer Music Vocal Academy with Michael Schade and performing in the title role of Gianni Schicchi at the Berlin Opera Academy.

-2022 update: Serving as the choir’s tenor and bass sectional leader during the COVID-19 pandemic organizing and leading online rehearsals.
-Will continue performing and making guest appearances at the CCCS’s annual concerts.
+2022 update: Served as the choir’s tenor and bass sectional leader during the COVID-19 pandemic organizing and helped lead online rehearsals.
+Continues performing and making guest appearances at CCCS concerts when possible.